nightmarelullaby/spike-websockets/README.md

 We are getting all the rooms of the socket and filtering it, because we got two:  a room with the ID of the socket and the room (in our case "room1") we want.

 After that, we just broadcast the message received from client to all sockets in that particular room.
-Broadcast doesn't send the response back to the client that made it.
+Broadcasting doesn't send the response back to the client that made it.

 #### Client